Love Is a Poison

 Love Is A Poison (毒恋～毒もすぎれば恋となる～, Doku Koi: Doku mo Sugireba Koi to Naru) is a 2024 Japanese television drama series starring Shogo Hama and Katsumi Hyodo.
-The series is based on the original novel of the same name written by Keisuke Makino, which premiered on Netflix on September 10, 2024, and on TBS and TVer on September 17, 2024.
+The series, based on the original novel of the same name written by Keisuke Makino, premiered on Netflix on September 10, 2024, and on TBS and TVer on September 17, 2024.

 Plot

 Love Is A Poison follows Ryoma Shiba, a talented young lawyer who becomes a co-partner at a prestigious law firm after excelling in the bar exam.
 One night, he meets Haruto, a clever con artist, who suggests a partnership that piques Shiba's interest.
 He invites Haruto into his home as his "secret partner."

 As they work together, their relationship shifts from professional to personal.
 Shiba, initially inexperienced in romance, gradually falls for the mischievous Haruto, who remains devoted and protective despite the challenges they face.

 Cast

 Below are the cast of the series: